chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 	\item Collect length data for the commercial fleet if catches occur.

-	\item Evaluate the connectivity of copper rockfish stock off the coast of Oregon and Washington.
+	\item Evaluate the connectivity of copper rockfish stocks off the coast of Oregon and Washington.

 \end{itemize}